How the Private Voice Took Hold

 The idea of a single, pure folk tradition is misleading.
 Folk traditions were always hybrid.
 They took on new influences, crossed boundaries, and adapted to new realities.
 When later revival artists sang traditional songs, they often changed them.

-In the early 1900s, recording equipment became portable.
-This allowed collectors to travel into rural areas and record songs they thought were disappearing.
-One of the most important people in this area was Alan Lomax, who worked for the Library of Congress and later continued his fieldwork on his own.
-He recorded musicians in prisons, on farms, and in small towns across the American South.
-He used bulky machines and fragile discs.
+In the early 20th century, recording equipment became portable enough for collectors to travel and document performances they believed were at risk of disappearing.
+John Lomax and later Alan Lomax became the best-known figures in that work through projects tied to the Library of Congress and beyond.
+They recorded musicians in prisons, on farms, in churches, and in small towns across the American South, often with heavy equipment and fragile discs.

 However, preservation was not neutral.
 The collector decided where to travel, who to record, and which performances to release.
 A singer who had never thought about authorship suddenly found a song with a specific name attached to it.
 Then, more questions followed.
 Who owned the material?
 Who made money from it?
 Who decided what was real?